Lane Kenworthy, The Good Society

 “Herd immunity” is achieved when the share of the population that is immune to a disease is large enough that transmission slows to a crawl, because infected persons come into contact with few people who aren’t immune.
 As a result, the entire community is protected.

-Experts estimate that herd immunity for Covid-19 requires that about 60% of the population be immune.26 (For comparison, the share for measles, which is more contagious, is 94%.)
-As of early August, the total number of confirmed infections in the United States is about 4.7 million.
-If the true number of infected persons is approximately 10 times higher, as the CDC suggests (see above), that would be 47 million.
-That’s about 14% of the US population.
-At this pace, it would take another 16 months for the United States to reach herd immunity.
+Experts estimate that herd immunity for Covid-19 requires that 60% to 70% of the population be immune.30 (For comparison, the share for measles, which is much more contagious, is 94%.)
+As of mid-March 2021, the total number of confirmed infections in the United States is about 30 million.
+As noted earlier, the true number of infected persons is likely about three times higher, suggesting that 25-30% of Americans have been infected.

 WILL THE PANDEMIC PERMANENTLY CHANGE US?

 The Great Depression of the 1930s led to creation of some of America’s key public insurance programs — Social Security, unemployment insurance, and aid to low-income families with children — along with labor union protections, reformed banking, enhanced public infrastructure, increased public employment, and government support for homeownership.
 The Great Recession of 2008-09 spawned passage of the Affordable Care Act (ACA).
 Will the Covid-19 pandemic result in big, lasting advances in social programs?